Dynamic Liquidation Engine (DLE)

 Liquidation attempts undergo multiple validation checks.

-For example, we check if collateral is unlocked for Atlas transactions:
+For example, we check if collateral is unlocked for auction transactions:

 Risk Mitigation